How To Add Testimonials To Your WordPress Site

 This plugin helps you easily manage the adding, editing, and deleting of testimonials on your WordPress site.

-This is a premium WP plugin that provides plenty of great features right out of the box, including:
+This is a premium plugin that provides plenty of great features right out of the box, including:

 - Responsive design that resizes for correct display on any device or browser.